DigixGlobal/documentations/dgx/FEES.md

 # Demurage fees
 ### Overview
 * Demurrage fees can be turned off globally, exempting demurrage for all accounts.
-For the first one year, global demurrage  is turned off
+Since launch in March 2018, global demurrage has been turned off as a promotional offer to encourage DGX usage.
+This fee will be turned on in the future at the discretion of Digix
 * Demurrage fees can also be turned off for specific contracts/accounts

 ### When is it deducted from an account A?